cronokirby/new-blog/content/posts/Interfaces-to-Traits.md

 |Go      | Yes          | No     |
 |Rust    | Yes          | Yes    |

-I don't know of a language with some kind of *interface* construct which doesn't work with existing types, but has implicit implementation.
+I don't know of a language with some kind of interface construct which doesn't work with existing types, but has implicit implementation.
 I think that this may not even be possible.
 If the implementation is implicit, then it will pick up the methods that already exist for certain types.

 # My Opinions
-Now we come to the meat of the post: why I think *Rust*'s position in the design space is the best.
+Now we come to the meat of the post: why I think Rust's position in the design space is the best.

 ### Traits work with existing types
-This is the most important aspect of *traits* in my view.
+This is the most important aspect of traits in my view.

-By being able to implement new *traits* for old types, you can discover and work on abstractions independently of other types.
+By being able to implement new traits for old types, you can discover and work on abstractions independently of other types.
 This allows you to work much more flexibly with other people's code, since you can implement